Footnotes is a Summer School that imagines, rethinks and shapes the futures of arts education.

 The Footnotes Summer School was organised by School of Commons, Zürich University of the Arts (ZHdK) and took place from 29 August to 1 September 2022, on the ZHdK campus.
 The Summer School was part of the FAST45 project (Futures Art School Trends 2045).

 Throughout Footnotes Summer School, FAST45 explored Live Action Role-Play (LARP) as a method for futures thinking with the support of LARP artists Carina Erdmann and Steph Holl-Trieu (0ct0p0s).
-Following the Live Action Role-Play method.
-All participants assumed fictional characters for the duration of the summer school and agreed on meeting in the (imagined) year of 2045.
+Following the Live Action Role-Play method, all participants assumed fictional characters for the duration of the summer school and agreed on meeting in the (imagined) year of 2045.
+All lectures and panel discussions were moderated in live-action role-play character by interdisciplinary artist Monika G. Dorniak.
 While the basic future scenario of the Footnotes gathering in the year 2045 was set, to a certain extent, by a group of selected organisers and artists, a main element of the workshops and lectures was to develop more detailed future realities of arts education in 2045, together.
 This process was strongly supported by role-play, which helped to interpret, embody and shape future realities.
 It was strongly emphasised that for participation in the Summer School, no prior experience in Live Action Role-Play was required.

 The full title of the 2022 Summer School was Footnotes: Annotating the futures of arts education.
 This title describes both a space and a movement that critically engages with the futures of art education in hybrid spaces and over longer durations of time.
 As such, communication, exchange and knowledge creation took place before, during and after the Summer School, via a dedicated Learning Platform.